ShellOnYou/SOY_loadTests/Load_Tests_Scripts/README.md

 1. Copy the scripts from the `bin` directory accompanying this README file into the `bin` directory of the installed Gatling.

 2. In `scale.sh` and `restart.sh`, specify the IP address of the machine where the application is installed (default is `192.168.3.136`).
-Also update the IP address in the Java file located in `user-files/simulations/LoadTestMicroservice.java` (or in `user-files/simulations/LoadTestMonolith.java` for the monolith version of the app)
+Also update the IP address in the Java file located in `user-files/simulations/LoadTestMicroservice.java` (or in `user-files/simulations/LoadTestMonolith.java` for the monolithic version).

 ### 3. Launching Load Tests

 To launch the load tests, execute the `run.sh` script located in the Gatling `bin` directory.
 You can customize the `run.sh` file to adjust the configuration settings.

-Gatling produces result files in a sub-directory of the `results` directory at the root of Gatling's directory.
+Gatling produces result files in a sub-directory of the `results` directory at the root of the Gatling directory.
 These files include an `index.html` file that can be opened in a browser for an in-depth graphical display of the results.

 ### Additional Statistics Analysis

-For further statistics analysis, you can utilize the open-source tool available at:
+For further statistical analysis, you can utilize the open-source tool available at:

 [Gatling Report Tool](https://github.com/nuxeo/gatling-report)

-This tool was used to obtain data indicated in the tables of the paper.
+This tool was used to obtain the data indicated in the tables of the paper.